microsoft/CNTK/README.md

 The first production release of Cognitive Toolkit v.2.

 Highlights:
-* CNTK backend for Keras
+* CNTK backend for Keras.
-* Extremely fast binary convolution with Halide
+* Extremely fast binary convolution with Halide.
-* Java API
+* Java API.
 * A new set of NuGet Packages.
 * Multiple bug fixes.